-Feature 3 Drive and walls
+Feature 5 Drive and walls

-Direct impact: Significant Indirect impact: Moderate
+Category B Direct impact: Significant

+Indirect impact: Moderate

-The rear drive leading to the Hall runs through Britannia Park, and along the northern and western sides of field 4.
+The rear drive leading to the Hall runs along the northern and western sides of field 3.
 It is still in use for access to the Hall and to the National Trust land of Glan Faenol.
 The drive's surface is tarmaced, but in poor repair.
-Where it passes through Warren Covert the drive has walls on either side; there is also a wall on its northern side where it runs along the southern edge of field 1.
+Where it passes through Warren Covert the drive has walls on either side.
 The walls are up to 1.5m in height and constructed of limestone, apparently originally in drystone, but with mortar added in places.
 The tops of the walls have decorative crenolated-effect coping stones.
-Much of the rest of the drive is fenced, but a low wall also survives on the south-eastern edge of Silage Stack Wood, merging, at its southern end, into the higher wall along the north-western side of the drive as it approaches the Hall complex.
+Much of the rest of the drive is fenced, but a low wall also survives on the south-eastern edge of Sileage Stack Wood, merging, at its southern end, into the higher wall along the north-western side of the drive as it approaches the Hall complex.
 This latter is a substantial mortared wall, constructed of squared limestone.